Jermaine Paul: Early life

-Music career
+Career

 At 15, Paul joined a quartet group named 1Accord and signed to basketball star Shaquille O'Neal's label, T.W.Is.M Records.
 He began writing and producing songs of his own.
 Paul auditioned for the first season of American Idol but did not receive any callbacks from the producers.
 He began recording backing vocals for artists such as Alicia Keys, Mary J. Blige, Joss Stone, Blackstreet and Jaguar Wright.
-He was nominated for a Grammy for the category "Best R&B Performance By A Duo Or Group With Vocals" for "If This World Were Mine" by Alicia Keys featuring Jermaine Paul.
+He had a Grammy nomination at the 48th Grammy Awards in the Grammy Award for Best R&B Performance by a Duo or Group with Vocals category ("If This World Were Mine") by Alicia Keys featuring Jermaine Paul.
 The track was from the J Records album So Amazing: An All-Star Tribute to Luther Vandross.

 The Voice (2012)

-In 2012, he auditioned for the second season of The Voice singing "Complicated" from Avril Lavigne.
+In 2012, he auditioned for the 2nd season of The Voice singing "Complicated" from Avril Lavigne.
 Two of the four coaches turned their chairs (Blake Shelton and CeeLo Green), with Paul opting to be on Team Blake.
 He was the eventual winner of the second season.